StackVista/stackstate-docs/setup/installation/kubernetes_install/aad_standalone.md

 To handle more streams or to reduce detection latency, the service can be scaled.
 If you want to find out how to scale the service, contact [StackState support](https://support.stackstate.com/hc/en-us).

 The AAD Kubernetes service is stateless and survives restarts.
-It can be relocated on a different Kubernetes node or bounced.
-To take full advantage of this capability it is recommended to run the service on low cost AWS Spot Instances and Azure Low Priority VM.
+It can be relocated to a different Kubernetes node or bounced.
+To take full advantage of this capability, it is recommended to run the service on low cost AWS Spot Instances or Azure low-priority VMs.

 ## Installation

-### Install the Autonomous Anomaly Detector \(AAD\) StackPack
+### AAD StackPack install

-Install the AAD StackPack from the StackPacks page in StackState.
+Install the [AAD StackPack](/stackpacks/add-ons/aad.md) from the StackPacks page in the StackState UI.

 {% hint style="info" %}
 To use the AAD StackPack, the AAD Kubernetes service must also be installed.
 {% endhint %}

-### Install the Autonomous Anomaly Detector \(AAD\) Kubernetes service
+### AAD Kubernetes service install

 After installing the AAD StackPack, install the AAD Kubernetes service.